wyatt8740/xwdui/README.md

 (It takes screenshots.)

+It needs Imagemagick to work (it uses the `convert` utility to convert a XWD-format file to a PNG).

 I wrote this primarily for use in CDE, the old Unix desktop.
 With that said, I think it should work on pretty much any X window manager.